XaverB/dmml-beer/README.md

   - In total, 84 out of 250 beers (34%) are of the most common type in their respective cluster.

     The calculation shows that the same beer types tend to be in different clusters.
 Only about one-third of the beers are of the most common type in their cluster.
 The clustering does not seem to strongly correlate with the beer types.

+---

+Today (12.06.24):

+Task: Generate beer which will be in specified cluster.

+or

+Find 3 most important features per cluster (clustered by aroma attributes).

+Which features are most important so the beer is put in specific cluster.

+Subquestion (recommended by Affenzeller):

+**Which subset of input variable should be taken so beer type and cluster match.**

+**Weight clusters to see if they match better.**

+---

+Notes:

+Unbalance data.
+For some beer types only 2 beers.

+Most important Variable: lactice

+"Lactic acid is a byproduct of the fermentation process in certain beer styles, particularly sour beers.
+It is produced by lactic acid bacteria, such as Lactobacillus and Pediococcus, which can be intentionally introduced during the brewing process or can occur naturally in certain brewing environments.

+The presence of lactic acid in beer contributes to a tart, tangy, or sour taste, which is a desirable characteristic in many sour beer styles.
+Some common beer styles that feature lactic acid include:

+1. Berliner Weisse: A low-alcohol, wheat-based German sour beer with a clean, lactic sourness.
+2. Gose: A German sour wheat beer brewed with salt and coriander, known for its lactic tartness and slightly salty profile.
+3. Lambic: A complex, spontaneously fermented Belgian sour beer that often exhibits a lactic acid character along with fruity and funky notes.
+4. Flanders Red Ale: A Belgian sour red ale with a balanced lactic sourness and fruity, malty flavors.
+5. American Wild Ale: A broad category of American sour beers that can showcase lactic acid along with other sour and funky characteristics.

+In some cases, lactic acid may also be present in non-sour beers due to unintentional bacterial contamination, which can lead to off-flavors and spoilage.
+However, when deliberately introduced and properly controlled, lactic acid is an essential component in creating the desired flavor profile of many sour beer styles."

+---

+Acetic acid is another type of acid that can be present in beer, often alongside lactic acid.
+While lactic acid is typically associated with a clean, tangy sourness, acetic acid contributes a sharper, vinegar-like acidity to beer.

+Acetic acid is produced by Acetobacter bacteria, which convert ethanol (alcohol) into acetic acid in the presence of oxygen.
+In most beer styles, the presence of acetic acid is considered a flaw or off-flavor, as it can impart an unpleasant vinegar-like taste and aroma.
+This is often the result of unintentional exposure to oxygen during the brewing or packaging process, leading to bacterial contamination.

+However, in certain sour beer styles, a small amount of acetic acid can be desirable, contributing to the beer's complex acidic profile.
+Some examples include:

+1. Flanders Red Ale: In addition to lactic sourness, Flanders Red Ales can have a subtle acetic character that adds depth to the beer's flavor profile.
+2. Lambic and Gueuze: These complex Belgian sour beers can display a balanced mix of lactic and acetic acids, along with fruity and funky notes from wild yeast and bacteria.
+3. American Wild Ale: Some American Wild Ales may showcase a small amount of acetic acid character as part of their overall sour and funky profile.

+It's important to note that while a slight acetic character can be acceptable or even desirable in certain sour beer styles, excessive amounts of acetic acid are generally considered a flaw.
+Brewers must carefully control the brewing process and prevent unwanted Acetobacter growth to maintain the desired balance of flavors in their beers.

+---

+we ran a feature analysis  and today we will investigate the data

+aromen per beer type. which is the most important feature to be categorized as beer type X